raviqqe/ein-design/effect_system.md

 # Effect system

-- Everyting is passed to the main function.
+- Everything is passed to the main function.
 - Effects
   - I/O
     - File system